mz-mc/website/content/english/news/brewers-association-event-demonstrates-creative-craft-beer-and-chinese-cuisine-pairings.md

   Cuisine Pairings
 date: 2022-09-13T06:53:28.854Z
 image: /images/news/untitled-1-7-.jpg
-description: Last month in Guangzhou, China, the Brewers Association, an organization representing over 5,300 U.S. craft beer breweries, hosted a reception for more than 50 representatives from high-end bars, restaurants and hotels, followed by a U.S. craft beer-themed pairing dinner for 20 food service managers and chefs from five-star hotels.
+description: "Last month in Guangzhou, China, the Brewers Association, an organization representing over 5,300 U.S. craft beer breweries, hosted a reception for more than 50 representatives from high-end bars, restaurants and hotels, followed by a U.S. craft beer-themed pairing dinner for 20 food service managers and chefs from five-star hotels.
 The gathering took place at the American-run The River House restaurant.
-Participants learned about contemporary U.S. craft beer offerings and tasted firsthand how these beers can be deliciously paired with Chinese cuisine.
+Participants learned about contemporary U.S. craft beer offerings and tasted firsthand how these beers can be deliciously paired with Chinese cuisine. "
 images:
   - /images/news/微信图片_202209051607362-large_0.jpeg
   - /images/news/2_4-large.jpeg